Stopping Lyme Treatment: Ethical or Abandonment?

 • “More antibiotics would be unethical.”

 But is it ethical to stop care when someone is still sick?
-Or is it just easier for the system?
+That question deserves more discussion than many patients receive.

 When Stopping Lyme Treatment Isn’t a Choice—It’s Resignation